Gift Guide: Wear, Read, Want, Need, Give, and Get From Santa Claus

 The categories of “WANT” and “SANTA GIFT” will be the longest lists from the kids, I am sure.
 This will take serious restraint.
 The Santa Gift will be 1 large family gift and then a few small items per child.
 The “Want” gift list is the one I will need to sit down and talk through with each child.
 I want to work on helping them talk through the wants – why it is wanted, the purpose and use(s) it will play, and the quality of the item.
 I want the kids to narrow the lists down over a two-week period and rank the top 3-5 items.
 From there, my husband and I will pick 1-3 of the highest ranked items.

 My favorite category is “GIVE.”
 My children love to buy gifts for each other!
-My husband spends a day taking each child to the store to pick something out for the other siblings (we have four children).
+My husband spends a day taking each child to the store to pick something out for the other siblings (we have five children).
 I think making a list of ideas will help them when choosing on the day of.
 We also collect items for an angel tree person each year, and we donate toys for families in need, but this year, I really would like the kids to plan it on their own.
-I will pull four angel tree children similar in ages to each of my children to purchase for, and let them brainstorm for a few days.
+I will pull five angel tree children similar in ages to each of my children to purchase for, and let them brainstorm for a few days.

 There is nothing better than teaching your child how special it is to be Santa on Christmas.
 Just writing this article has me all excited for the holiday season!
 What are your holiday gift giving ideas this year?